mateusz800/L-Systems/README.md

 # L-Systems

-L-Systems is an application that allows you to draw Lindenmayer system
+L-Systems is an application that allows you to draw Lindenmayer systems

 ![](media/lsystems1.gif)